 The literature that does look at privacy concerns tends to look at the overall picture of what those concerns are or breaks them down into component parts (e.g., government surveillance or private enterprise surveillance).
-Even literature on “nothing to hide” as a rhetorical device is problematic when legal browsers like Tor are painted as criminal, when legal methods of obtaining data are associated with illegal abuses of them (e.g., torrenting), and when the digital landscape is changing so dramatically and so quickly, it’s hard to keep up with what is legal, what isn’t, and what lies are being caught in the noise.I relied both on academic and popular literature for my literature review.
+Even literature on “nothing to hide” as a rhetorical device is problematic when legal browsers like Tor are painted as criminal, when legal methods of obtaining data are associated with illegal abuses of them (e.g., torrenting), and when the digital landscape is changing so dramatically and so quickly, it’s hard to keep up with what is legal, what isn’t, and what lies are being caught in the noise.

+2. Methods

+I relied both on academic and popular literature for my literature review.
 The literature on Tor, onion routing, and user privacy concerns is a currently growing field.
 I ended my analysis of popular media review in October 2014 for the sake of time.

+Before we can describe how users secure their data online, we first need to define what people are doing online.
+In order to analyze normal behavior, I developed a survey using Google Drive’s Survey creation feature.
+The survey was six questions long and asked users (1) what they use the Internet for, (2) what web browser they use most, (3) how they access the Internet (i.e., phone, tablet, desktop/laptop), (4) who they are afraid of collecting their data, and (5) what information they want to protect (e.g., IMs, medical history).
+The survey was disseminated online via Internet- and privacy-related sub-communities on reddit.com.
 Specifically, I sought responses from the following subreddits: samplesize, darknet, privacy, and technology.

 For all questions but the question about primary web browser, respondents could select more than one answer, as well as add in a write-in (e.g., “none,” “ID theft”).
 These answers were also automatically added to the spreadsheet.

+I received 258 anonymous answers, which were automatically added to Google Drive in spreadsheet format.

-preferred browser, and platform (e.g., desktop vs. mobile).
+From the survey results, I coded the answers by online activity, privacy concerns, preferred browser, and platform (e.g., desktop vs. mobile).
 I looked for raw numbers on each of these topics and made simple bar graphs from them.
 I also analyzed all of the “other” responses to see if there was overlap (e.g., write-in for “none” happened more than once for privacy concerns).
 To search for number of responses, I transferred the spreadsheet into a searchable Word document and searched for the number of responses for specific phrases used in the spreadsheet.
 This was to ensure that I didn’t count incorrectly or leave anything out, although I did go through all of the responses manually and highlighted all of the “other responses” using a color-coding scheme.

 I also compared the privacy statements of five of the different browsers used: Mozilla Firefox, Google Chrome, the Tor bundle, Microsoft Internet Explorer, and Apple Safari against the data from the respondents’ primary browser.